 Artificial intelligence (AI) for smarter replies 🤖

 AI can enhance a user's experience with your customer support chatbot.
 It helps the bot understand the user's intent so it can give accurate, helpful responses to free-form text input.
 You can create basic AI rules in the Set Up AI tab (under the Automation tab).
 Here's how AI rules work: If a user's typed, custom message includes one of the keywords in your rule, the bot will respond with the answer you've set.
-Or, if you want to set up a more robust AI customer service chatbot for even better results, use Chatfuel's free Janis template.

 The option to chat with a human instead👨🏼💻